joajfreitas/fcp-core/journal.md

+done:
+ - Show release notes in GUI
  - fix - fixes the mux count issue
+ - TESTS

+todo:
  - Warn of new fcp versions in GUI
- - Show release notes in GUI
  - Complete undo implementation
- - TESTS
  - magic number in logs